codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 {:/}

 #### Logs for application resources
-In either Tree or List views, double-click an appplication resource to see its logs.
+In either Tree or List views, double-click an application resource to see its logs.
 Logs are available only for resource types such as pods.

 {% include
 image.html